socketio/socket.io/SPEC.md

 #### 2 ping

 send by the server.
-Client should answer with a pong package, containing the same data
+Client should answer with a pong packets, containing the same data

 example
 1. server sends: ```2probe```